-Bruxelles Métropole is the benchmark magazine for Brussels executives and managers and now has its own podcast: meet the guests of the editorial staff in open-ended interviews, to talk about entrepreneurial and urban themes, close to the concerns of business leaders and the realities of their region.
+You can meet the guests of the editorial staff in open-ended interviews.
+You can talk about business and urban themes, close to the concerns of business leaders and the realities of their region.

 BECI has four priorities when it comes to doing the best for its members:

-- Nurture a favourable climate to business and entrepreneurship.
+- Nurture a favourable climate to business and enterprise;

 How to become a member